-The preceding words of practical advice from the analytical minds over at Cook’s Illustrated is just the sort of critical left-brained commentary we’ve come to expect from them.
-Yet it doesn’t exactly say anything about why you’d want to bother attempting this recipe.
+The words of practical advice in the recipe below from the awesomely analytical minds over at Cook’s Illustrated is exactly the sort of critical left-brained commentary we’ve come to expect from them.
+Yet it doesn’t exactly explain anything about why you’d want to make this recipe.
 Allow us.
-For starters, there’s the lovely lilt of lemon, the aw-shucks-I-just threw-it-together weeknight-friendly appeal, the fact that it requires a plain old skillet in place of a fussy souffle dish…shall we go on?
+For starters, there’s the lovely lilt of lemon, the aw-shucks-I-just threw-it-together weeknight-friendly appeal, the fact that it requires a plain old skillet in place of a fussy souffle dish…shall we go on?–David Leite

 - 1/4 teaspoon cream of tartar

 - 1/8 teaspoon salt

 - 1/3 cup lemon juice (from 2 to 3 lemons)

 - 1 teaspoon grated zest from 1 lemon, preferably organic